cannin/ghist/README.md

 ## Development

-Use `uv run python -m githistory_tui /absolute/path/to/file` during development for an isolated environment with dependencies resolved automatically.
+Use `uv run python -m ghist /absolute/path/to/file` during development for an isolated environment with dependencies resolved automatically.

 The Textual UI works best in terminals that support basic color.